rzn-example-classroom/git-and-github-intro/README.md

 https://github.com/rzn-example-classroom/git-and-github-intro/assets/16062019/20494780-e636-46f1-bc09-1f8459ffbba8

 ### Submitting assignments
-- **There is no "submit button" in GitHub Classroom.** Assignments will appear as "submitted" to your instructor or TA(s) once a commit has been pushed to the repository.
+- **There is no "submit button" in GitHub Classroom.
+Assignments will only appear as "submitted" to your instructor or TA(s) once a commit has been pushed to the repository.**
 	- Thus, remember to save your work by creating and pushing commits often.
 Make sure to use a descriptive message.

-## Optional Next Steps
+## Recommended Next Steps
 * Create a new markdown file in this repository summarizing what you've learned.
 Try experimenting with markdown formatting and styling.
 * Create a new repository from your user dashboard.
 Try cloning the repo and adding a `README.md` or a simple Hello World program.
 * Sign up for the [GitHub Student Developer Pack](https://education.github.com/pack) - it gives free GitHub Pro and many other benefits from various partner companies.